Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 This is the one that costs sellers the most money at the worst possible time.

 A buyer makes an offer.
 You accept.
-The inspection report comes back with a failing HVAC system, a 20-year-old roof, a plumbing leak under the master bath, or a grading issue directing water toward the foundation.
-The buyer demands $15,000 to $20,000 in repair credits — or walks away entirely.
+The inspection report comes back with an aging roof, a tired system, a plumbing leak, or a grading issue directing water toward the foundation.
+The buyer asks for five figures in repair credits — or walks away entirely.

 Now you are back on the market with a stale listing and a failed deal in the MLS history.
 The next buyer sees that and wonders what is wrong with the home.